TheDukeDK/helm-katas/helm-chart-conditionals-templates.md

 Sweet, that works.
 Let's try to change the `type` in your `values.yaml` to `NodePort`.

-**Conditionally specify nodePort**
+Render the template again, and verify that it is now set to `NodePort`.

-Render the file again.
+**Conditionally specify which nodePort to use**

-When using the `NodePort` service type Kubernetes allows us to specify which port we would like to use.
+When using the `NodePort` service type, Kubernetes allows us to specify which port we would like to use.
 This argument is only relevant when using the `NodePort` service type, so let's make a conditional that only adds the port if the type is NodePort.

 Add the port to your `values.yaml`: